mit-pdos/sigmaos/cpython3.11/Doc/library/re.rst

 ``(?P<name>...)``
    Similar to regular parentheses, but the substring matched by the group is accessible via the symbolic group name *name*.
-Group names must be valid Python identifiers, and in :class:`bytes` patterns they can only contain bytes in the ASCII range.
-Each group name must be defined only once within a regular expression.
+Group names must be valid Python identifiers, and each group name must be defined only once within a regular expression.
 A symbolic group is also a numbered group, just as if the group were not named.

    Named groups can be referenced in three contexts.
 If the pattern is